lankydan/playground-u17pX3pN/markdowns/welcome.md

 With all this code you have enough to allow you to persist some records and read them back.

 In conclusion Cassandra is a NoSQL database that allows you to mange large amounts of data across serves while maintaining high availability and fast reads but at the cost of decreased consistency.
 Spring Data Cassandra is one way of bridging the gap between your Java code and Cassandra allowing you to form records from POJOs and write queries by simply typing a valid method name.
 This post only brushed on some of the simple configuration to get up and running with Spring Data Cassandra but hopefully it is enough to get you started nice and quickly.

+The code used in this post can be found on my [GitHub](https://github.com/lankydan/spring-data-cassandra).

+If you liked this post, the original version and other posts can be found on my blog, [www.lankydanblog.com](www.lankydanblog.com).